rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 ##### Structured concurrency

-Most concurrent functions within RsyncUI are structured by using `async let`.
-You may have several `async let`, and they will all be executed concurrent.
-When all concurrent tasks are completed, the calling function or parent, will evaluate the result and continue execution.
+Some concurrent functions within RsyncUI are structured by using `async let`.
+You may have several `async let`, and they will all be executed in parallel or concurrent.
+When all `async let` tasks are completed, the calling function or parent, will evaluate the result and continue execution.

 ```swift
 func readconfigurations() {